TomasRoj/OctopusLab-Library/examples/ESP32/README.md

 ## About

-This section of examples folder includes some basic examples that works on ESP32.
-Its currently main board what we use on our modules.
-Every example includes comments so you should understand everythin just fine.
+This section of the examples folder includes some basic examples that work on ESP32.
+It's currently the main board what we use on our modules.
+Every example includes comments so you should understand everything just fine.

 ### Help us